Deborah Walley: Later career

 Walley's later film appearances included Drag Racer (1971), The Severed Arm (1973) and Benji (1974).

 She continued to guest-star on shows such as The Hardy Boys/Nancy Drew Mysteries ("Mystery on the Avalanche Express") and Simon & Simon ("The Last Big Break").
 She wrote and produced the short film The Legend of Seeks-To-Hunt-Great (1989), which won several awards including the National Cine Golden Eagle, the American Indian Film Festival's best short-subject award, the Oklahoma Tribal Council Award for best fiction film and the 1991 Algrave International Video Festival's best-of-festival award.

 Walley moved to Sedona, Arizona in 1991 to focus on raising her family while writing and producing.
 She cofounded Pied Piper Productions, a nonprofit theater company for children, and was a cofounder of the Sedona Children's Theater.

 She published her first book, Grandfather's Good Medicine, in 1993, which was based on the plot of The Legend of Seeks-To-Hunt-Great.
 She also wrote scripts and taught acting and production techniques to American Indians through her Swiftwind Productions company, and she continued to produce and appear in plays.

 Walley returned to Hollywood in 1999, where she pursued acting as a "hobby."
 She appeared on Baywatch and the daytime soap opera Passions.
 She continued to work with children through her Imagination Playshops, acting workshops for children in the U.S. and Australia.
 She also worked with the Educational Theater Company, a multiethnic organization based in Los Angeles.

 Personal life and death

 Walley's first marriage was to John Reynolds, with whom she had a son named Justin.
 From 1962 to 1966, Walley was married to actor John Ashley and had another son, Anthony.
 Two years after divorcing Ashley, she married Chet McCracken, with whom she remained until divorcing him in 1975.

-In May 2001, Walley died of esophageal cancer at her home in Sedona, Arizona, at age 59.
+In May 2001, Walley died of oesophageal cancer at her home in Sedona, Arizona, at age 59.